Q1 2020: GlobalReach Technology Features & Enhancements

 Captive Portal Terms & Conditions Time Limit

-We’ve added a new captive portal feature which allows you to set a terms and conditions time period.
+We’ve added a new captive portal feature to the Wi-Fi services we offer, that allows you to set terms and conditions period.
 Where accepting T&Cs is mandatory, subscribers cannot authenticate on the Wi-Fi network without acceptance.

-This new feature extends this functionality to allow you to define a time period after which a subscriber must reaccept the terms and conditions again.
+This new feature extends this functionality to allow you to define a period after which a subscriber must reaccept the terms and conditions.
 Subscribers that do not reaccept cannot authenticate

 Two-Factor Authentication